qooxdoo/qooxdoo/docs/development/compiler/configuration/api.md

 above examples, except that this time the compiler looks for `LibraryApi`.
 For each library that an application uses, an instance of `LibraryApi` is created, then added to the `CompilerApi` instance and then the LibraryApi's `.load()` method is called to do any initialisation.
-This allows libaries to ship with code that changes how they will be compiled into an application.
+This allows libraries to ship with code that changes how they will be compiled into an application.

 For example: